sebbdk/ArduBoardControler/README.md

 Depending on your VESC firmware version the UART communication has changed slightly.
 Update the COMM_PACKET_ID enum in your VESCUartControl library manually to match the enum your firmware is using.

-Otherwise your reciever will not be sendign the correct UART commands.
+Otherwise your reciever will not be sending the correct UART commands.

 # Original description